GryllsAddons/ShaguTweaks-mods/README.md

 - **Mouseover Bottom Left**
 *actionbar-mouseover-bar-bottomleft.lua*
 *Hide the Bottom Left ActionBar and show on mouseover.*
-*The pet & shapeshift bars will not be clickable.*
+*The pet/shapeshift/aura/stance bars will not be clickable.*

 - **Mouseover Bottom Right**
 *actionbar-mouseover-bar-bottomright.lua*